trckr/trckr-documentation/doc/technical/implementation/api.md

 #### Usage

-To use the token to authenticate other api calls, the token has to be put into the header: `Authorization: JWT <token>`.
+To use the token to authenticate other API calls, the token has to be put into the header: `Authorization: JWT <token>`.
 The current life time of a token is 365 days.

 ### User logout